Kabi10/ratemyemployer/README.md

 - Runs twice daily (6 AM and 6 PM UTC)
 - Fetches news for the 10 companies with lowest ratings
-- Uses SerpAPI to gather relevant news articles
+- Uses free RSS feeds and Google News RSS (no API key required)
+- Falls back to SerpAPI if API key is provided
 - Stores results in the database for quick access

 ### Required Repository Secrets